psi-chi/.github/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase ([Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 Please follow the following steps to start contributing:

+1. Make sure that no pull request is opened for the same issue.
-1. Fork the repo and create your branch from `lab`.
+2. Fork the repo and create your branch from `lab`.
-2. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+4. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+5. Ensure the test suite passes.
-5. Make sure your code lints.
+6. Make sure your code lints.
-6. Issue that pull request to the `lab` branch.
+7. Issue the pull request to the `lab` branch.

 The `lab` branch will be used for testing the code for a few days before merging with the `main` branch.